soubhik7/udemy-transcript-downloader/README.md

 - `CONTENTS.txt` - Course structure with sections and lectures
 - `[Lecture Name].txt` - Individual transcript files for each lecture
-- `TRANSCRIPT.txt` - Combined transcript of all lectures (created at the end)
+- `[Lecture Name].srt` - Individual transcript files with timestamps in SubRip format (optional)

 ## Troubleshooting

 - **Verification Code Issues**: Make sure to enter the verification code quickly after receiving it in your email
 - **Browser Crashing**: If you experience issues with headless mode, you can modify the script to use `headless: false` for debugging
 - **Missing Transcripts**: Not all lectures may have transcripts.
 The script will create empty files for lectures without transcripts.
+- **SRT Errors**: If `.srt` generation fails for a lecture, try increasing timeouts or re-running the script with fewer browser tabs open.

 ## License